MathEDU: Feedback Generation on Problem-Solving Processes for Mathematical Learning Support: Dataset construction

-Table~\ref{tab:student_record} presents the correctness of students' problem-solving processes, highlighting the diverse data we collected even from just six participants.
+Figure~\ref{fig:radar} visualizes students' problem-solving correctness across six subject categories.
+The radar charts highlight the diversity observed even among the six participants.
 Correctness varied significantly, with the most proficient students achieving up to 87.59\%, while those with lower proficiency scored as low as 67.01\%.
 Furthermore, individual strengths differed across areas, with some students reaching 100\% accuracy in probability questions, whereas others struggled, achieving only 28.57\%.